-It is estimated that genetics contribute up to 10 percent of infertility issues or recurrent pregnancy losses in couples.
-The risk of finding chromosomal abnormalities grows as the age of the mother increases.
+It is estimated that genetics contribute up to 10% of infertility issues or recurrent pregnancy losses in couples.
+The risk of finding chromosomal abnormalities grows as the age of the woman increases.
 Most embryos with an incorrect number of chromosomes fail to implant or miscarry during the first trimester of pregnancy.
 Genetic testing protocols have the potential to help many of those couples in their quest to have a family.
-Our comprehensive list of genetic testing services can greatly increase your chances of becoming a mother.
+Our comprehensive list of genetic testing services can greatly increase your chances of getting pregnant.

 PGS is a last generation genetic test that allows us to screen for chromosomal abnormalities on embryos during an IVF cycle.
-The procedure requires to make a small biopsy on the embryos on which the analysis is performed.
-PGS analyse all 24 chromosome types using array Comparative Genomic Hybridisation (aCGH), in order to detect aneuploidies (alterations in the number of chromosomes) and select chromosomally normal embryos for transfer which are the most likely to develop to term and to be born as a healthy baby.
-The most common syndromes caused by chromosome aneuploidies are Down syndrome, Edwards syndrome and Patau syndrome.
+In this procedure a small biopsy is done on the embryos on which the analysis is performed.
+PGS analyses all 24 chromosome types using array comparative genomic hybridisation (aCGH), in order to detect aneuploidies (alterations in the number of chromosomes) and select chromosomally normal embryos for transfer.
+These are the most likely to develop to term and to be born as a healthy baby.
+The most common syndromes caused by chromosome aneuploidies are down syndrome, edwards syndrome and patau syndrome.

 Most of spontaneous miscarriages and some birth defects are caused by chromosomal abnormalities and the risks of having a child with a chromosome abnormality increases with maternal age.
 For this reason, PGS is especially recommended for:

-While PGD also analyzes a small piece of the embryos during an IVF cycle to detect genetic alterations, it is focussed on single gene diseases or mutations.
-Common examples of monogenic disorders are cystic fibrosis, fragile X syndrome, spinal muscular dystrophies (SMA), Duchenne muscular dystrophy (DMD), Huntington disease.
-PGD helps couples who have an increased risk for a genetic disease to conceive a healthy pregnancy.
+While PGD also analyses a small piece of the embryo during an IVF cycle to detect genetic alterations, it is focussed on single gene diseases or mutations.
+Common examples of monogenic disorders are cystic fibrosis, fragile X syndrome, spinal muscular dystrophies (SMA), Duchenne muscular dystrophy (DMD), huntington disease.
+PGD helps couples who have an increased risk for genetic disease to conceive a healthy pregnancy.